When to Go to the Hospital During Labor

 When you press start at the beginning of a contraction and stop when it ends, the timer captures two critical measurements: duration (how long the contraction lasted) and frequency (the gap from the start of one contraction to the start of the next).
 After several contractions, you have a pattern.
 After an hour, you can usually tell if the pattern matches the 5-1-1 rule.

 This data is also useful for your provider.
-When you call the labor ward and say, “My contractions have been 4 to 5 minutes apart, lasting 55 to 70 seconds, for the past 90 minutes,” the nurse can usually give a faster recommendation.
+When you call the labor ward and say, “My contractions have been 4 to 5 minutes apart, lasting 55 to 70 seconds, for the past 90 minutes,” the nurse can usually give you a faster recommendation.
 The nurse will probably feel more confident if you give exact timing instead of saying, “They’re getting closer together, I think.”

 The Pregnancy App contraction timer tracks duration, frequency, and count in real time.
 It works on your phone, calculates averages automatically, and stores your history so you can show it to hospital staff when you arrive.
 The app sends a notification when your contraction pattern matches the 5-1-1 threshold.